 - Set the thermostat system mode on OFF and the fan mode to ON. - Verify the blower runs continuously.
 Check the air delivery at the supply registers and adjust register openings for balanced air distribution.
-If insufficient air is detected, examine ductwork for leaks or obstructions. - 3.
+If insufficient

 Set the thermostat fan mode to AUTO and verify the blower stops running.